jeez/bpftrace/INSTALL.md

 make
 ```

 By default bpftrace will be built as a dynamically linked executable.
 If a statically linked executable would be preferred and your system has the required libraries installed, the CMake option `-DSTATIC_LINKING:BOOL=ON` can be used.
 Building bpftrace using the Docker method below will always result in a statically linked executable.
+To make an semi-static executable that includes everything except libc, the CMake option "EMBED_LIBC:BOOL=OFF" can be added.
+To build the necessary static LLVM or Clang libraries, `-DEMBED_LLVM:BOOL=ON` and `-DEMBED_CLANG=ON` can be used respectively, the latter being especially useful as many distributions do not include `libclang.a`, and using `-DEMBED_LIBCLANG_ONLY=ON` will build only `libclang.a` and link to the other system clang libs..
 A debug build of bpftrace can be set up with `cmake -DCMAKE_BUILD_TYPE=Debug ../`.

 The latest version of Google Test will be downloaded on each build.
 To speed up builds and only download its source on the first run, use the CMake option `-DOFFLINE_BUILDS:BOOL=ON`.